yang-yz716/academic-kickstart-1/content/project/target-driven navigation/index.md

 {{< figure src="framework.png" title="The framework of target-driven semantic navigation." lightbox="true" >}}
 I think it’s very interesting research for the mobile robot and by this way the robot can really understand the world better.

 Now I have build my own Objectnav datasets using Gibson.
-The detail of the Objectnav datasets is shown in "https://github.com/ybgdgh/Habitat-Objectnav-Task-Datadet-Geneartion".
+The detail of the Objectnav datasets are shown in "https://github.com/ybgdgh/Habitat-Objectnav-Task-Datadet-Geneartion".

 {{< video library="1" src="trajectory.mp4" controls="yes" >}}